The Complete Guide to Image Optimization for SEO

 2. Compress Without Losing Quality

-Using tools like JPEGMinify, you can reduce image sizes without noticeable quality loss.
-This is especially important for high-resolution product photos and banners.
+With JPEGMinify, reduce image sizes without noticeable quality loss — ideal for product photos and banners.

 3. Resize Images to Actual Display Size

-Don’t upload a 4000px-wide image if it’s only displayed at 800px.
-Resize before uploading to save bandwidth and speed up load times.
+Don’t upload a 4000px‑wide image if it’s displayed at 800px.
+Resize first to save bandwidth and speed up pages.

 4. Add Descriptive Filenames